Make a contribution to the Ahimsa Education Committee of the School of Living. Please designate donation to Ahimsa Education Committee

 Land

-Ahimsa Village is located on a 65-acre property located near Julian, PA (Houston Township, Centre County) in the Bald Eagle Valley.
+Ahimsa Village is located on a 63-acre property located near Julian, PA (Huston Township, Centre County) in the Bald Eagle Valley.
 The land is mostly wooded and mountainous located between the last ridge of the Appalachians and the start of the Allegheny Plateau.
-The land consists of approximately 7 acres of bottomland, a 5 acre mountain meadow and 50 acres of mature second growth Pennsylvania hardwoods and white pine.
-Structures include and old 2-story frame farmhouse, a guest yurt, and several outbuildings.
+The land consists of approximately 7 acres of bottomland, a 3 acre mountain meadow and the balance in mature second growth Pennsylvania hardwoods and white pine.
+Structures include a 1400 sf farmhouse, a 560 sf cottage, two yurts, and several outbuildings.
 The land is held and protected by the School of Living Land Trust.
-The property was home to the Parson family (and is known as the Parson Tract) and later the Spotts family, two of the original families pioneering Centre County.
+The property was home to the Parson family (and was originally known as the Parson Tract consisting of over 300 acres) and later the Spotts family, two of the original families pioneering Centre County.
 The Parson family was the first white settlers living west of the Bald Eagle Mountain.
 Thomas Parsons established a small log cabin next to a little tributary of the Bald Eagle Creek on this property (on the site of the original cabin sits a small frame house build on the stone foundation of the cabin).
-Leo Spotts and his father farmed the land (originally over 250 acres) and had beef cows.
-In the sixties and seventies Spotts quit farming and got a job at Penn State University in maintenance.
-To supplement his income he sold off much of the road frontage as housing lots (1-2 acres), sold 140 acres to Robert Forsberg and others who started the Julian Woods intentional community in 1975 (see below), and sold 40 acres of pasture and woods to a local farmer who raised sheep across the state highway.
-The prior owners - Dorothy Blair and John Packard - started the first CSA in Bald Eagle Valley.
-The business was known as “Sycamore Gardens (1990 – 1996).”
+The Spotts family purchased the land in the 1930s.
+The property was used as a dairy farm.
+Legend has it that there was a railroad stop at the farm to pick-up the milk.
+Leo Spotts, the last of the Spotts family to farm the land, quit farming in the sixties and seventies and got a job at Penn State University in maintenance.
+To supplement his income he sold off much of the road frontage as housing lots (1-2 acres), sold 140 acres to a group from Lamont, PA who wanted form a rural intentional community in 1975 (see below), and sold 50 acres of pasture and woods to a local farmer who raises sheep and cattle across the state highway.
+The most recent prior owners - Dorothy Blair and John Packard - started the first CSA (community supported agriculture farm) in Bald Eagle Valley (and one of the first in Centre County).
+The business was known as “Sycamore Gardens (1990 – 1996).
 Dorothy Blair and her husband John Packard farmed using organic and biodynamic methods.
-In addition to selling organic produce, their projects included creating a wetlands pond for irrigation, maple syrup production, chickens, and gardening internships.
+In addition to selling organic produce, their projects included creating a wetlands pond for irrigation, maple syrup production, chicken and egg production, and gardening internships.

 The property is located next to Julian Woods Community, an intentional community of 18 adults and 3 children on 140 acres of land.
 The community was established in 1975.
 The community owns and operates a “living machine” in 2 large greenhouses that purifies and recycles all the community’s wastewater.
 There are 6 artists, several carpenters & builders, accountant, forester & mechanic/designer.
 The community hosts house concerts, dinners, celebrations, and other events for the local and regional community.
 It is home to the O-AN Zendo, an active Buddhist meditation and education center, and serves as the office for the School of Living.

 The downsides of our location include its proximity to a major U.S. Highway (known as 220A, Alt220, or old 220) and the Ridge Soaring Gilderport.
 The land has almost 1000' of frontage on 220A, the main house is located apx.
 500' from the road.
 U.S. 220A formerly U.S. 220 was a major North-South highway for truck traffic.
 Although traffic has diminished somewhat with the opening of the new U.S. 220 and I-99, 220A continues to serve as a shortcut for trucks to get to I-80.
 Hence we still have a good amount of truck traffic on the highway which can make the road hazardous to drive not to mention noisy.
-In fact, its been rated as one of America's most dangerous highways because of it being a rural 2-lane highway used by local residents making local trips and long-haul tractor trailers.
+In fact, before the opening of the new 220, it had been rated as one of Pennsylvania's most dangerous highways because of it being a rural 2-lane road used by local residents making local trips and long-haul tractor trailers.

 The Ridge Soaring Gliderport is a world-famous gliderport established by Thomas Knauff at about the same time Julian Woods Community was formed.
 The location was chosen because of the excellent thermals that form along the last ridge of the Appalachian Mountains (the Bald Eagle Ridge).
-The gliderport can be a very noisy neighbor on nice, sunny, breezy days.
+The gliderport is very noisy neighbor on nice, sunny, breezy days.
 The noise is produced by the tow planes when they tow gliders into the thermals.
+The tow planes go right over Ahimsa's land.

 Surrounding Area